An average case efficient algorithm for solving two-variable linear Diophantine equations

 The second loop runs for $k$ times, which implies that the $y$ value returned by $f(a,b,c)$ in the DEA-R algorithm and the value returned by $f(a,b,c)$ in DEA-I are the same.
 The DEA-R algorithm is a recursive algorithm.
 Recursive functions have a runtime overhead when we execute them on a computer in terms of space and time.
 To remove this runtime overhead, we develop the DEA-I algorithm.
 In the section on implementations, we evaluate the performance of the DEA-I or DEA-R algorithm and compare them against the widely used Extended Euclid's algorithm.
 The periodicity analysis and average case analysis of the number of recursive calls by DEA-R, given in subsequent sections, is also applicable to the number of iterations of the first while loop in DEA-I. We explain a mapping between the number of recursions and the number of iterations as follows.
-The second base condition (at line 6) of the recursive function in DEA-R and the condition for the termination of the first while loop of DEA-I are the same.
-The first base condition of the recursive function in the DEA-R algorithm and the condition of the if statement in line 9 of the DEA-I algorithm are the same.
+The recursive function in the DEA-R algorithm has the second base condition (at line 6), that is the same as the condition for the termination of the first while loop of DEA-I. The first base condition of the recursive function in the DEA-R algorithm and the condition of the if statement in line 9 of the DEA-I algorithm are the same.